ChesterWOV-DPY/pyspl/docs/source/quickstart.rst

          > git clone https://github.com/zmbc/shakespearelang && pip install .\shakespearelang

-That should install the latest version of `zmbc's SPL interpreter <https://github.com/zmbc/shakespearelang>`_, which is written in Python.

 You can then run your SPL play by using the following command in your console:

 .. tabs::

-   .. group-tab:: Unix (Mac/Linux)
+   .. group-tab:: Mac / LInux

       .. code-block:: console